CameronH64/procrustes-analysis/README.md

     matrix1, matrix2, disparity = pa.modified_procrustes(lsi_document_feature_matrix, lsi_document_feature_matrix)

 ## Optional Steps:
 These aren't optional in the sense that they're not important.
-They're a very important features of the module.
+They're very important features of the module.
 They just don't have to be done in any particular order.
-Although, they do each have their own preconditions.
+Bear in mind they do each have their own preconditions.

 ### Save Procrustes Analysis to File (Optional):
 Preconditions: